FAQs about Admission Process

 How many applicants are being interviewed this year and how many will be chosen for the class?

-We anticipate interviewing approximately 60 applicants during the fall semester and will be selecting 20 candidates for the class that enrolls in June of the following year.
-Based on the number of applications typically received by the program it is anticipated that many applicants who meet the minimum admission requirements will not be selected for one of the 60 interview opportunities.
+We anticipate interviewing approximately 60 applicants during the fall semester and will be selecting 20 candidates for the class that then enrolls in June of the following year.
+Based on the number of applications typically received by the Program it is anticipated that many applicants who meet the minimum admission requirements will not be selected for one of the 60 interview opportunities.